t04glovern/selfie2anime-tutorial/.blog/README.md

 **NOTE**: *When running this notebook, you will not need to Git Repo clone (the first new commands).*

 **IMPORTANT**: When you are done using the Notebook, make sure to stop it and delete it.
 This can be done from the Notebook Instance screen.
+The cost of running these notebooks is **US$329.84 monthly, $0.452 hourly**.

 ---